 - Guide pickup & drop off on each day of fishing

 - Airport transportation (can be arranged at an additional cost)

 - Breakfast or dinner (Stonefly Inn)

 - Alcoholic beverages at on guide trips (BYO)

 - Private water fees (if applicable)

-- Lodging taxes (will include upon final invoicing)
+- Lodging taxes (will be added to invoice upon booking)